Doshas and Dharma: An Āyurvedic Guide to Unlocking your Higher Calling

 Text: Bodhisattvaprātimokṣacatuṣkanirhāra – The Accomplishment of the Sets of Four Qualities: The Bodhisattvas’ Prātimokṣa

 This class is for anyone who is contemplating on taking the refuge vows.
 Taking the refuge vows is generally considered to be the doorway to the learning and incorporating the Buddhist tenets into one’s life.
 The aim of this class is to provide the student with the understanding the what, why and how before making the commitment to take the refuge vows.
-Refuge Vows will be given on September 1st during the Sunday Service.
+Refuge Vows will be given on September 22nd after the Autumn Equinox Spirit Offering and Smoke Puja.

 This class will be in-person only.
 If you are interested in taking the Refuge vows, please fill out this form and click submit.